mjp0044/Intertidal-copepod-Tigriopus-californicus-displays-multilevel-variation-in-tolerance-to-extended-bou/README.md

 Problem: How do we take raw oxygen values recorded every 10 minutes and turn those into a clear picture what the copepods experience on a daily and nightly basis?

 Let's start with the data.
-Below is a snapshot of the raw data file and below that an abbreviated view of the columns we care about.
+Below is a dropdown snapshot of the raw data file and below that a simply view of the columns we care about.

 <details>
 <summary>Raw data snapshot (R)</summary>